Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 max_time
 ^^^^^^^^

-Set the maximum amount of time for training
+Set the maximum amount of time for training.
+Training will get interrupted mid-epoch.
+For for customizable options use the :class:`~pytorch_lightning.callbacks.timer.Timer` callback.

 .. testcode::